St Mary's Island, River Thames

 St Mary's Island from upstream.

-St Mary's Island is a tiny island in the River Thames in England.
-It has a size of about 150 m by 50 m.
+St Mary's Island is an island in the River Thames on the western outskirts of the town of Reading, Berkshire, in England.
+It has a size of about 150 metre by 50 metre.

-The island is on the reach above Caversham Lock on the western outskirts of the town of Reading, Berkshire.
-It is close in to the northern (Caversham) bank in an area called The Fishery and is unpopulated.
+The island is on the reach above Caversham Lock, close in to the northern (Caversham) bank in an area called The Fishery and is unpopulated.